3. Functions

 Function Structure Fn

 You may have noticed one additional concept that we did not yet touch upon.
 The return type.
 Both fn and def functions support returning values from the function.
 So far we have not used it.
 However, in many cases we want to call functions to perform calculations and after the calculations are completed, we expect a result as output from the function.
-The following example shows such a use case.
+The following examples show such a use case in both def and fn forms.

 return a + b